Martesia fragilis Verril & Bush, 1898Pholadoidea : Pholadidae

 To size: To 50 mm.
 Shell Structure: Main body robust but brittle; posterior extension fragile.
 Equivalve: Equivalve.
 Equilateral: Inequilateral beaks close to the anterior.
 Tumidity: Tumid, especially across the umbos.
 Outline: Main body subovate, posterior extension narrower and may be irregular; anterior broadly rounded with initial pedal gape filled by the callum.
 Umbonal reflection covered by a large subcircular mesoplax; dorsal area behind mesoplax covered by a long lanceolate metaplax; posterior ventral region covered by a long lanceolate hypoplax.
 Contour: Main body of shell divided by a radial groove; posterior extension distinctly demarcated.

 Sculpture: Area anterior of radial groove decussate; posterior area with weak concentric ridges; posterior extension with strong growth stops.
 Ligament: Small.
 Pallial Musculature: Apophysis long, thin; pallial sinus very deep; anterior adductor scar on umbonal reflection, posterior adductor scar large close to dorsal margin, siphonal muscle scar large in a vertical orientation; accessory ventral adductor scars on either side of condyle.
 Periostracum: Straw coloured, thin.
 Colour: Dirty white.
+Additional Characters: Shells of same species can vary and the most consistent species identifying character is the shape and design of the mesoplax, even in juvenile specimens.
+In M. fragilis the mesoplax is oval with a dorsal depression and concentric sculpture.

 Distribution & Ecology